To get started, globally install the

 debugbear \ --pageId=... \ --commitHash=fd9aed3 \ --commitBranch=my-feature-branch \ --buildTitle="Commit message" \ --baseBranch=master \ http://deployed-branch.example.com

-Where possible these CLI options are inferred using env-ci, so you usually don't need to pass in
+Often these options can be inferred using env-ci, so you usually don't need to pass in

 If you aren't deploying your build to a staging server you can use your CI environment as one.
 You can use ngrok to expose your CI environment publicly.